-Christmas wasn’t always in vogue.
+Christmas Carol Spirit wasn’t always in vogue.
 And Christmas wasn’t always the best of times.
 Thankfully it underwent a joyful revival during the mid-1800s.
-Charles Dickens became one of the leading yuletide trendsetters, .
-His novella was an instant success.
+Charles Dickens became one of the leading yuletide trendsetters, as his novella drew instant success.
 A born entertainer, he later performed his story 127 times in Europe and America.
 Tickets were in such high demand he became the Victorian equivalent of a pop star swarmed by fans.
 He might not have single-handedly saved Christmas, but he definitely restored its heartbeat with his Christmas Carol Spirit.

 A Christmas Carol recounts the story of Ebenezer Scrooge, a heartless miser.
 In the night, he’s visited by the ghost of his former business partner Jacob Marley and the spirits of Christmas Past, Present and Yet to Come.